tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 This separation ensures that strategy execution and profit recognition remain strictly decoupled.

-## 9. Engine Configuration, Controls & AI Operation
+## 9. Engine Configuration, Controls & Guardrail Operation

-YieldLoop allows users to configure yield and trading engines either manually or through an AI-guided configuration system.
+YieldLoop allows users to configure yield and trading engines either manually or through an optional guardrail configuration system.
 Regardless of configuration method, all strategy parameters must be explicitly authorized by the user prior to deposit and are enforced immutably for the duration of each cycle.

-The configuration layer determines *how* engines operate, but it does not alter ownership, settlement rules, or profit verification logic.
+The configuration layer determines how engines operate, but it does not alter vault ownership, settlement rules, profit verification logic, or withdrawal constraints.

 ---

 ### 9.1 Manual Configuration

-Users who choose manual configuration may select:
+Users may manually select:
-- Which engines are enabled
+- Which strategy engines are enabled
-- Capital allocation across engines
+- Capital allocation across enabled engines
-- Engine-specific parameters such as grid spacing, range bounds, or allocation limits
+- Engine-specific parameters such as allocation limits, range bounds, or execution constraints

-Manual configuration requires the user to explicitly acknowledge:
+Manual configuration requires explicit acknowledgment of:
-- Strategy behavior
+- Strategy behavior and risk characteristics
-- Risk characteristics
 - Gas and execution cost responsibility
-- Withdrawal constraints
+- Locked-cycle constraints
+- Settlement and fee mechanics

-Once a cycle begins, manual settings are locked and cannot be modified until the cycle completes.
+Once a cycle begins, all manual configuration settings are locked and cannot be modified until the cycle completes.

 ---

-### 9.2 AI-Guided Configuration
+### 9.2 Guardrail Configuration (Rules-Based)

-Users may alternatively select AI-guided configuration.
-In this mode, the system automatically selects and configures engines using conservative, safety-first parameters based on current market conditions.
+YieldLoop offers an optional guardrail configuration mode that assists users in selecting conservative, safety-constrained strategy parameters prior to cycle initiation.

-AI-guided configuration:
+Guardrail configuration:
-- Prioritizes capital preservation
+- Operates only before a cycle begins
+- Selects parameters exclusively from predefined, governance-approved rule sets
-- Uses bounded exposure limits
+- Enforces conservative allocation limits and execution boundaries
-- Avoids aggressive parameterization
+- Does not predict market behavior
+- Does not optimize for profit
+- Does not adapt, learn, or reconfigure during an active cycle
-- Does not assume directional market outcomes
+- Does not influence settlement outcomes

-The AI does not take custody of funds, does not override protocol rules, and does not adjust parameters mid-cycle.
+Guardrail configuration exists solely to reduce configuration complexity and enforce safety boundaries.
+It does not exercise discretion, managerial judgment, or outcome optimization.

+Users explicitly authorize guardrail configuration and retain full responsibility for participation, configuration choice, and outcomes.

 ---

 ### 9.3 User Authorization & Acknowledgment

-Whether configuration is manual or AI-guided, users must explicitly authorize:
+Whether configuration is manual or guardrail-based, users must explicitly authorize:
 - Selected engines and parameters
-- AI control (if applicable)
-- Gas fee responsibility
+- Gas and execution cost responsibility
 - Locked-cycle constraints
 - Settlement and reward mechanics

-Authorization is required at deposit time and is recorded on-chain or through verifiable transaction signatures.
+Authorization occurs prior to deposit and is recorded through verifiable on-chain transactions or equivalent cryptographic signatures.

 ---